 A capital gains tax is assessed on the difference between how you pay for an asset and how much you sell it for.
 As a basic example, if you purchase an asset for $100,000 and later sell it for $300,000, that difference—your $200,000 in profit—could be subject to a capital gains tax.

-The IRS typically allows an individual to exclude up to $250,000 of profit from the sale of a house.
-For a married couple, this exclusion amount is doubled to $500,000.
-However, there are a few factors that must be true in order for you to qualify for this exception:
+The IRS typically allows individuals to exclude up to $250,000 of profit from the sale of a house.
+For a married couple, this exclusion amount is doubled to $500,000 (so, if you want to save money, it might be time to put a ring on it).

 - The house you’re selling is your primary residence